Connecting a bot via API

 ### Authorization

-Graspil API expects the API key to be included in all API requests in the header, formatted as follows:
+The Graspil API expects the API key to be included in all API requests, in a header that looks like this:

 <table><thead><tr><th width="376">Name</th><th>Value</th></tr></thead><tbody><tr><td><code>Api-Key</code></td><td><code>meowmeowmeow</code></td></tr></tbody></table>

-For more details on authorization and how to obtain the authorization key, see the [authorization section](#authorization).
+For more details on authorization and how to get an authorization key, see the [authorization section](/en/api/auth.md)

 {% hint style="info" %}

-If you decide to collect updates manually, make sure that the data structure 100% matches the Telegram Bot API.
-Also, ensure that you send all the required data to Graspil; otherwise, it may distort the reports.
+We recommend sending data exactly as you received it from Telegram.
+If you decide to collect the update yourself, make sure the data structure is 100% compliant with the Telegram Bot API, and also make sure you're sending all the necessary data to graspil, otherwise this may distort the reports.

-Examples of update structures can be found in the documentation: <https://core.telegram.org/bots/webhooks#testing-your-bot-with-updates>
+Examples of the update structure are available in the documentation at <https://core.telegram.org/bots/webhooks#testing-your-bot-with-updates>

 {% endhint %}

-This method is for batch sending Updates.
-You can send up to 1,000 updates with the receipt date specified.
-To send data, you need to send an array of data.
+A method for sending [Update](https://core.telegram.org/bots/api#update) objects in batches.
+You can send up to 1k updates, each with its own received date.
+To send data, you need to submit an array of data.

 **Headers**